cutting-room-floor/projectmill/README.txt

 Usage: ./index.js <command> [options]

+## Installation

+ProjectMill is a node.js script.
+It expects to be run with node 0.4.x, just like TileMill.
+ProjectMill has two dependencies that can be installed with npm, by running `npm install`.

 ## Configuration

 Configuration is expected as an json file which contains an array as the root object.
+See `config.example.json` for an example.
 Each element in the array should be an object which can have the following keys:

 `source`        REQUIRED The source project, generally the name of folder it
                 lives in.